 tax bill at a minimum, and satisfy your other expenses throughout retirement.

 Again, RMDs are distributions the IRS requires you to make on your retirement savings each year after you’ve reached age 72.
-The amount changes each year in conjunction with your estimated life expectancy and the balance of your IRAs and other qualified plans as of December 31st the preceding year.
+The amount changes each year in conjunction with your life expectancy and the balance of your IRAs and other qualified plans as of December 31 of the preceding year.